Li-Ruixuan/Li-Ruixuan.github.io/_pages/about.md

   - /about.html
 ---

- I am apost doc researcher in KU Leuve.
+ I am a post doc researcher in KU Leuven.

  You can find my CV here: ../assests/cv-2024.pdf